-Florida Teenager Beaten Up On School Bus For Wearing ‘Trump 2020’ Hat, His Mom Says
+A Florida Mom Says Her Teen Was Beaten Up On School Bus For Wearing A Trump Hat

 — American Diaries (@AmericanDiaries) December 12, 2019

-School officials, however, claim that it was a verbal altercation that prompted to fight, and not anything to do with Donald Trump.
-Still, superintendent Rex Mitchell said that fisticuffs are unacceptable.
+But school officials claim that it was a verbal altercation that prompted to fight, and not anything to do with Donald Trump.
+Still, Superintendent Rex Mitchell said that fisticuffs are unacceptable.

 “We absolutely do not condone the use of physical force between students.
 This was an unfortunate incident that we take very seriously as the safety and welfare of the students is always our top priority,” he said.

-The Hamilton County Sheriff’s Office, for its part, conducted an investigation and announced that the incident did not rise to the level of a hate crime under Florida law.
-The five alleged assailants, have, however, been charged with first-degree misdemeanor battery.
+The Hamilton County Sheriff’s Office conducted its own investigation and announced that the incident did not rise to the level of a hate crime under Florida law.
+The five alleged assailants have, however, been charged with first-degree misdemeanor battery.

-The mother says that the family has hired an attorney, although whether or not they intend to sue remains unclear.
+The mother says that the family has hired an attorney, although it remains unclear whether they intend to sue.

-This is not the first time a person has been allegedly assaulted for wearing Trump-related clothing in public.
-Indeed, just last month, as reported at the time by The Inquisitr, a Florida man wearing a Donald Trump costume was purportedly assaulted by a teenage girl while waiting in line at a fair attraction.
+This is not the first time a person has claimed they were assaulted for wearing Trump-related clothing in public.
+Just last month, as reported at the time by The Inquisitr, a Florida man wearing a Donald Trump costume was purportedly assaulted by a teenage girl while waiting in line at a fair attraction.